tamarintandra/scRNAseq-Pseudobulk-Analysis/README.md

 3. Run all the cells in the notebook to observe.

 ## Volcano Plots
-To generate volcano plots, you first need to obtain the TSV result file from **pseudobulk_diff_analysis.ipynb** and modify lines 5 and 60 in **volcano_plot.py** according to the corresponding cell type.
+To generate volcano plots, you first need to obtain the TSV result file from **pseudobulk_diff_analysis.ipynb** and modify lines 5 and 60 in **volcano_plot.py** with the correct input path and cell type.
 The usage of the script is:

 ```
 python volcano_plot.py